DualJustice/LiteChaCha/README.md

    * To truly ensure a secure connection, DSA public keys must be validated via some secure, out-of-band method.

-8. The implementation of RNG that LiteChaCha uses to generate a random ID, private ephemeral key, and private DSA key requires there be a floating analog pin!
-By default, pin A0 is used.
+8. The implementation of RNG that LiteChaCha uses to generate a random ID, private ephemeral key, and private DSA key **requires there be a floating analog pin!** By default, pin A0 is used.
 The pin that is read from can be changed in `rng.h`.

+9. Whichever method is chosen to send encrypted data, it must be able to successfully send null characters (`0x00`).
+Alternatively, the encrypted data must be altered to exclude any null characters.
+It was found during testing that some Arduino libraries which aid in the sending and receiving of data may handle null characters differentially, and any users of LiteChaCha should be aware of this.

 ---